pergalsk/api-mockup-server/README.md

 In bigger projects you don't wont to store all your routes and responses in one file.
 You can configure routes in separate file using `routes` config param and responses in `database` config param providing path to folder containing JSON files with response data.

 If you want to mockup only some of rest APIs you can use API Mockup Server as a mockup layer between your running back-end server and frontend application.
 In this scenario you have to configure proxy server target with runnig back-end.
-If you use more then one target, API Mockup Server will ask you to choose one target via CLI interface on srever start.
+If you use more then one target, API Mockup Server will ask you to choose one target via CLI interface on server start.

 Updated `server.js` file: